Jamieson Wellness Inc. (JWEL.TO) (JWEL) to Issue Quarterly Dividend of $0.13 on December 15th

-In related news, Director Catherine Potechin acquired 1,000 shares of the firm’s stock in a transaction dated Monday, November 9th.
-The shares were purchased at an average cost of C$42.00 per share, for a total transaction of C$42,000.00.
-Following the acquisition, the director now owns 6,000 shares in the company, valued at approximately C$252,000.
+A number of research analysts have recently commented on the company.
+National Bank Financial raised their price target on Jamieson Wellness Inc. (JWEL.TO) from C$41.50 to C$42.75 and gave the company an “outperform” rating in a report on Thursday, November 12th.
+Eight Capital raised their price target on Jamieson Wellness Inc. (JWEL.TO) from C$41.00 to C$44.00 in a report on Friday, September 18th.
+BMO Capital Markets raised their price target on Jamieson Wellness Inc. (JWEL.TO) from C$43.00 to C$45.00 in a report on Friday, November 6th.
+CIBC raised their price target on Jamieson Wellness Inc. (JWEL.TO) from C$42.00 to C$46.00 in a report on Monday, November 9th.
+Finally, Canaccord Genuity raised their price target on Jamieson Wellness Inc. (JWEL.TO) from C$35.75 to C$48.00 in a report on Monday, November 9th.

-JWEL has been the topic of several recent analyst reports.
-BMO Capital Markets boosted their target price on shares of Jamieson Wellness Inc. (JWEL.TO) from C$43.00 to C$45.00 in a report on Friday, November 6th.
-Canaccord Genuity boosted their target price on shares of Jamieson Wellness Inc. (JWEL.TO) from C$35.75 to C$48.00 in a report on Monday, November 9th.
-CIBC boosted their target price on shares of Jamieson Wellness Inc. (JWEL.TO) from C$42.00 to C$46.00 in a report on Monday, November 9th.
-National Bank Financial boosted their target price on shares of Jamieson Wellness Inc. (JWEL.TO) from C$41.50 to C$42.75 and gave the company an “outperform” rating in a report on Thursday, November 12th.
-Finally, Scotiabank boosted their target price on shares of Jamieson Wellness Inc. (JWEL.TO) from C$37.00 to C$42.00 in a report on Friday, November 6th.
+In other news, Director Catherine Potechin bought 1,000 shares of the stock in a transaction that occurred on Monday, November 9th.
+The shares were purchased at an average cost of C$42.00 per share, with a total value of C$42,000.00.
+Following the completion of the acquisition, the director now directly owns 6,000 shares in the company, valued at C$252,000.

 Jamieson Wellness Inc. (JWEL.TO) Company Profile